keyeMyria/mrm-mobile/README.md

 * You may also be prompted to change to the appropriate SDK folder for your local machine
 * Once the project has compiled -> run the project!

-## Java 8 SE
-Java 8 SE(Java 1.8) is the current stable version used in the app.
-Download and install from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 ## Running the application on an emulator or actual device

 There can be many ways of running your application in Android Studio.